Authorised Distributor · SG

 Dissolved oxygen sensors

-DO sensors, particularly membrane-based electrochemical types, need periodic calibration against a known reference (typically air-saturated water or a zero-oxygen solution) and benefit from tracking membrane condition and electrolyte age as separate maintenance items from calibration itself — a sensor can be freshly calibrated and still give unreliable readings shortly afterward if the membrane is nearing the end of its service life.
+DO sensors, particularly membrane-based electrochemical types, need periodic calibration against a known reference, typically air-saturated water or a zero-oxygen solution, and benefit from tracking membrane condition and electrolyte age as separate maintenance items from calibration itself.
+A sensor can be freshly calibrated and still give unreliable readings shortly afterward if the membrane is nearing the end of its service life.

 Online / process instruments